 Of all the activities in the warehouse, order picking should be the primary determinant of design.
 In any warehouse, but especially retail operations, more than half of labour hours can be spent on order picking and furthermore, half of those hours will be spent on pickers travelling between pick and pack locations.

 This fact has been the driver for automation and robotics in major e-commerce distribution centres.
-However, in terms of warehouse design, rarely does a business have the volume, velocity, and revenue to get a sensible return on investment from advanced automation or robotics.
+However, in terms of a modern warehouse design, rarely does a business have the volume, velocity, and revenue to get a sensible return on investment from advanced automation or robotics.
 This technology will ultimately come into the mainstream as competition increases and costs go down, but for the moment most businesses will need to consider more traditional options.

 Aside from the spatial considerations of locating stock and activities efficiently, the key driver for picking efficiency is selecting the right picking methodology.
 Many warehouses operate discrete order picking i.e. one picker picks a single order.
 However, for higher volume operations there are other alternatives which may reduce the distance travelled and consequently order cycle times and labour hours.